openstack/heat-specs/specs/kilo/convergence-prepare-traversal.rst

 Clean-up operations on a resource must always happen after any update operation on the same resource.

-Finally, increment the traversal ID and create a SyncPoint for each node in the graph with this traversal ID.
+Finally, replace the traversal ID with a new UUID and create a SyncPoint for each node in the graph with this traversal ID.
 It should also create a SyncPoint for the stack itself, which will be used to indicate when the update portion of the traversal is complete, at which time the stack status can be updated.

 This code should largely follow the prototype in https://github.com/zaneb/heat-convergence-prototype/blob/resumable/converge/stack.py